muratkeremozcan/cctdd/ch18-suspense-errBoundary-concurrency/suspense-errBoundary-concurrency.md

 wrappedMount(Heroes);
 ```

 It is optimal to make that a Cypress command which we can use in any component without having to import.
-We could replace most `cy.mount`s in the component test suite - with the exception of `App.cy.tsx` -because the additional wrappers will not hurt.
+We could replace most `cy.mount`s in the component test suite, with the exception of `App.cy.tsx` .
+Even when the custom mount is not needed, the additional wrappers will not hurt.
 Change `./cypress/support/component.ts` to a `tsx` file.
 We align the command better with `cy.mount` in command version of the `wrappedMount`.

 ```tsx
 // cypress/support/component.tsx